Visit Glenwood Springs, Colorado

 - Prebuilt Google Search for things to do in Glenwood Springs, CO

-Glenwood Springs Iron Mountain hot springs was a very relaxing way to unwind and enjoy a beautiful afternoon; you select the temperature of the pool you want to relax in, and you jump in.
+Glenwood Springs Iron Mountain hot springs was a very relaxing way to unwind and enjoy a beautiful afternoon; there are signs in front of each hot pool and then you select the temperature of the pool you want to relax in, and you jump in.
 They do serve drinks and offer towels and a small store with t-shirts, etc. To view Iron Mountain Hot Springs prices & hours, click here.

 After dinner (at the Grind) on our way back to our hotel, we decided to visit the Hotel Colorado.
 This hotel was built by the famous silver magnate Walter Devereux starting in 1891.
 The hotel’s design was based upon the Villa Medici in the Borghese Gardens Rome, Italy.
 The Hotel Colorado had some famous visitors, including Theodore Roosevelt, William Henry Taft, Herbert Hoover and Tom Mix the early Western Cowboy actor who was here to film a movie.
 The hotel’s glory days might be over, but it is a beautiful building with an interesting history.